ThomasNewton03/SH09-Team-Project/README.md

 3. Usage
 4. Roadmap
 5. How to Run Tests
+6. How to add new models
-6. Project status
+7. Project status
-7. Authors and Acknowledgment
+8. Authors and Acknowledgment
-8. Referenced Materials
+9. Referenced Materials
-9. License
+10. License

 ## How to Install and Run the Project
 How to install: